popovkai/udacity_nd893_DRL_project_1/README.md

 ## Run Training

 Run `Navigation.ipynb` for step-by-step details.
-File `model.py` contains neural network class used as a Q function and file `dqn_agent.py` contains agent code.
+`model.py` contains neural network class as functional approximatior and `dqn_agent.py` is the agent

 ## Report